-Poll: It may be the first day of Fall, but is it really time to go all out for pumpkins?
+Poll Results: Viewers decide if it's acceptable for Louisianians to begin rolling out pumpkins in September

 WBRZ's Bess Casserleigh, for example, is quoted as saying on air, "If I see a single pumpkin come out in the month of September, I'm going to throw a fit."

-On the other hand, Ashley Fruge says she's all for decorating with pumpkins when the mood strikes you, saying, "I've already decorated my entire mantle in straight-up Halloween.
+On the other hand, Ashley Fruge says she's all for decorating with pumpkins when the mood strikes.
+On Tuesday, Fruge told her fellow 2une In crew, "I've already decorated my entire mantle in straight-up Halloween.
 I didn't even wait at all.
 This weekend, I was in the mood, it got cool.
 I did it."

 While the friendly debate remains ongoing among WBRZ's team, the real question is what our viewers think.

-Do you think Louisianians should start decorating and cooking with pumpkins at the official start of Fall in September?
+Should Louisianians start decorating and cooking with pumpkins at the official start of Fall in September?
 Or, should we wait until we're a bit deeper into the season?

 More News